 In its particular way Zen calls it No Mind.
 You could say Zen gives you a name with nothing in it, nothing to cling to, so you need to go beyond the name to find the No Mind and experience Mushin in your own being.

-And this is the second way how one can approach Mushin : No Mind as No-Thought.
-It is particularly the Zen master Hui-neng who teaches the doctrine No-Thought in his Platform sutra who inspired me.
+And this is the second way how one can approach Mushin : No Mind as No-thought.
+It is particularly the 6th Zen Patriarch Hui-neng who teaches the doctrine of No-thought in his Platform sutra who inspired me.

 As I understand it,

 It is living with a straightforward mind, in all activities,

 sitting, standing or walking, cultivating the pure nature of one’s mind,

 thought after thought, in accordance with one’s own Buddha nature,

 moving freely and spontaneously.

 無 MU, meaning no